dpmj/dual_OV7670_arduino_uno_shield/readme.md

 4. References

 You will find a detailed circuit and PCB documentation on the attached PDF in this repository.

+### License

+This project is licensed under the MIT license and can be used freely.
+All product names, logos, and brands are property of their respective owners.
+This project uses 3D models from 3dcontentcentral.com uploaded by users and companies and can be under other copyright licenses.
+All third-party assets are property of their respective owners.

 ## PCB design notes